 This imbalance leads to dangerous levels of pressure in the eye that cannot be relieved.
 The pressure just keeps building against the optic nerve.
 Eventually, this will permanently damage the nerve fibers and cause vision loss.

 However, glaucoma can also occur when the internal eye pressure is normal.
 In these cases, poor blood flow or damage to the optic nerve may cause eye disease.

 Interestingly, a 2007 study indicates another potential common cause of glaucoma: a buildup of beta-amyloid proteins in the eye’s retina and in brain tissue.
 New findings also suggest that the vision loss associated with glaucoma may actually be caused by an immune response to early exposure to bacteria, which ultimately elevates eye pressure.

 While there is no cure, people with glaucoma require treatment for the rest of their lives to maintain their vision and quality of life.
-Glaucoma natural Treatment options include eye drops, oral medications, surgery, and laser treatments.
-Further, natural treatments can supplement prescribed treatments and help enhance health outcomes.
+Glaucoma treatment options include eye drops, oral medications, surgery, and laser treatments.
+Further, natural treatments may supplement prescribed treatments and help relieve symptoms.
 Always talk to your eye care specialist before trying a new glaucoma treatment, even if it is natural.

 For this reason, glaucoma is a qualifying condition for medical cannabis in many states.
 Getting a medical marijuana card can give you access to this natural treatment option.
 If you’re interested in getting a medical ID card, sign up with Heally and we’ll connect you with a marijuana-friendly doctor in your state for a telehealth appointment to start the application process.